By Mickey Rubin, PhD

 World Egg Day

-Friday, October 11 marks World Egg Day.
-A great deal of attention revolves around the nutrition eggs provide but we should also celebrate efforts to help sustain local communities economically.
+The second Friday in October is World Egg Day.
+A great deal of attention revolves around the nutrition eggs provide, but we should also celebrate efforts to help sustain local communities economically.
 This is a key effort of the International Egg Foundation (IEF).
 The IEF focuses on increasing egg production to provide undernourished infants, children and families with an independent, sustainable and high-quality protein supply.
 The IEF is also providing resources for communities in Mozambique, Swaziland and Zimbabwe to become successful egg producers.

 Efforts like these are not only commendable; they illustrate how eggs can provide communities and at-risk populations around the world with a sustainable, affordable, and accessible source of high-quality protein and essential nutrients.
 The egg truly is incredible.